 Success in college takes commitment and engagement–both in the classroom and out–so the Success Academy asks for your full participation in a range of specific programs and activities:

 - On-campus hours during summer from 9:30 am to 4:00 pm (for non-residential students)

-- GPA of at least 2.5 following summer 2015 (students who do not meet this requirement will be evaluated to see if allowed to register for the fall and spring semesters)
+- GPA of at least 2.5 following summer 2015 (students who do not meet this requirement may have registration restrictions in fall and spring semesters)